pyeventsourcing/eventsourcing/README.md

 * Concrete stored event repository classes

     * Stored event repository using simple Python objects (non-persistent)

-    * Stored event repository using SQLAlchemy (as an ORM) to persist stored event objects in relational databases
+    * Stored event repository using SQLAlchemy (as an ORM) to persist stored event objects in a relational database

-    * Cassandra stored event repository, using a column family to persist stored events in Cassandra
+    * Stored event repository using Cassandra to persist stored events

 * Domain event store class